rmccrear/19-aws-sns-sqs/README.md

 ### consuming messages from an SQS FIFO queue

 The v3/sqs-subscriber.js file will run a script that will consume messages from the topic that was just published.

+It can be run with

+    npm run sns-subcribe

+## Delivery Simulation

+The run the delivery simulation, you can use these commands.

+`npm run vendor-1-publish` will send a message from vendor to the delivery drivers.

+`npm run delivery-driver-respond` will have a "driver" check for a pickup order, and respond that the delivery is ready.

+`npm run vendor-1-check-status` will check for any messages from the drivers that the package has been delivered.